zbabac/VCT/README.md

 **NOTE FOR LINUX**: Please go to the bottom of this readme to see how to install.
 Source code for Linux is the same, but check file **Form1.cs** and commented lines marked with __"Linux"__.

-VCT is frontend for ffmpeg tool which I believe, is the greatest tool for video/audio files manipulation It is command line tool, so it may be inconvenient for those users that can only work with some kind of GUI.
-I've created this tool because I needed some app that can help me convert my entire video library quickly to the H.264 or H.265.
-Handbrake can do it, but I have to click to every file, select path, etc.

-## I wanted to achieve 4 goals:

-_1. to have ability to manually edit any command option of ffmpeg
-2. ability to transcode MP4 to MKV and vice versa (thus full length movie transcoding take 2 minutes compared to 2 hours of full conversion)
-3. ability to set conversion options and then drag many files onto the VCT to encode them all with same options
-4. ability to encode each video (or audio) separately and to add them all to batch list  (kinda like Handbrake)_

-Licensed under Apache v2.0, so you are free to use the source code for any purpose you like, open source or commercial.

-If you find a bug, or you have an issue, please use discussion board to contact me.
-If you use GitHub, you can open issue there.
-If program is declared an open source, it doesn't mean that there is no support.
-On contrary, you can contact developer directly and get the most out of it!

 ## VCT has its limitations:
 - when you define options and drop multiple files "Multiple Input Files" button or to the list, you can't use subtitles;